 My name is Robin Ulbredtch.
 My husband Steve and I live less than one-half mile from Lake Pend O’reille, one of the largest fresh-water lakes in the world.
 My home town of Sandpoint, Idaho, is surrounded by evergreen trees, tall mountains, and this beautiful lake.
 Though I’ve traveled some, this is the most beautiful country I have ever seen.
 It is truly God’s country, and you can see His fingerprint on every part of it, especially when you look at the beautiful colors and intricate, synchronized parts and patterns of the environment.

-I was born in the small community of Bonners Ferry, in this northern “Panhandle Region” of Idaho.
+I was born in the small community of Bonners Ferry, in the northern “Panhandle Region” of Idaho.
 I lived in a small village called Moyie Springs until my fourth-grade year of school.
-Then we moved into the small town of Bonners Ferry and I attended schools there until my sophomore year of high school.
-Then because of a change in my father’s occupation, we moved to Lewiston for 18 months.
-Later my grandparents’ health kept going downhill, and my father transferred back to Sandpoint to be near them and help.
+Then we moved into the small town of Bonners Ferry, and I attended schools there until my sophomore year of high school.
+Later, because of a change in my father’s occupation, we moved to Lewiston for 18 months.
+Eventually, because of my grandparents’ health going downhill, my father transferred back to Sandpoint to be near them and help.
 I graduated from Sandpoint High School.

 In 1976, after one year of academic business classes, I married my first husband.
 After nine years of marriage, I divorced my first husband due to his alcoholic addiction and an abusive relationship.